 One of Australia’s most beautiful and botanically rich spaces, the Royal Botanic Gardens Victoria is perfect for wandering.
 There are numerous activities to choose from too, helping visitors better appreciate its wonders.
-From stargazing to a walk through Indigenous culture, a tropical glasshouse to a surprising volcano, there’s something for everyone.
+From a walk through Indigenous culture, a tropical glasshouse to a surprising volcano, there’s something for everyone.

 Look, listen and learn

 See with fresh eyes on the Aboriginal Heritage Walk, which reveals plants used for food, tools and medicine by the Kulin Nation.
 Explore this rich, thriving culture’s ancestral lands, and experience a traditional smoking ceremony.
 The tour is led by an Indigenous guide, and is available daily except Saturdays.

 Another heritage feature of the gardens still going strong is Guilfoyle’s Volcano, which is full of water rather than lava.
 This reservoir was built in 1876, fell out of use during the 20th century, and was restored several years ago.
 It’s integral to the gardens’ water conservation program, and the low-water plants surrounding it show how beauty can flourish in dry conditions.